TrevPennington/TrevorPennington/src/markdown-pages/blogs/SwiftSidePanel.md

 }
 ```
 ##Menu options
 All that is left is to add menu options.
 I’ve implemented a table view and added it as a subview of the menu.
 Make sure to set the data source, delegate, and register a reuse cell in viewDidLoad.
-And conform your controller to UITableViewDataSource and UITableViewDelegate.
+And conform your class to UITableViewDataSource and UITableViewDelegate.
 ```swift
 func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
     return menuOptions.count